Sajeeb Wazed Joy

+Sajeeb Ahmed Wazed Joy is a Bangladeshi businessman and politician.
+He is a member of the Bangladesh Awami League and served as an advisor to his mother, former prime minister Sheikh Hasina, on information and communication technology affairs.
+He is currently facing multiple corruption charges in Bangladesh.

 Early life and education

 Wazed was born in Dhaka during the Bangladesh Liberation War on 27 July 1971.
-His parents were nuclear scientist Dr. M. A. Wazed Miah and Sheikh Hasina Wazed.
+His parents are Dr. M. A. Wazed Miah and Sheikh Hasina Wazed.
+His father was a nuclear scientist.
 In August 1975, his grandparents and uncles were assassinated during a military coup in Bangladesh; he and his mother, father and aunt survived as they were visiting West Germany.
 The family was barred by the military regime from entering the country until 1981.
 After returning to Bangladesh in 1981, his mother assumed the presidency of the Awami League and spearheaded the campaign for the restoration of democracy, along with her arch-rival Khaleda Zia.
 Wazed attended boarding school in India, including St. Joseph's College in Nainital and Kodaikanal International School in Palani Hills, Tamil Nadu.
-He studied computer science at the University of Bangalore; then transferred to The University of Texas at Arlington in the United States, where he graduated with a BSc in computer engineering.
-Subsequently, Wazed attended Harvard Kennedy School at Harvard University, where he completed his Masters in Public Administration.
+He studied computer science at the University of Bangalore; then transferred to The University of Texas at Arlington in the United States, where he graduated with a B.S. in computer engineering.
+Subsequently, Wazed attended Harvard Kennedy School at Harvard University, where he completed his Master of Public Administration.

+Personal life

 Wazed was settled in the United States for over two decades.
-He married Kristine Ann Overmire on 26 October 2002.
-They have a daughter named Sophia.
-Their house is located in Falls Church, Virginia.
+He married Kristine Ann Overmire in 2002.
+They have a daughter.
+Their house is in Falls Church, Virginia.
 Since 2009, Wazed has divided his time between Bangladesh and the United States.

+Given the violent history of brutal assassination of Sheikh Mujib family in 1975, and later attempts to assassinate Sheikh Hasina, which was 19 times in total, and very high security risk towards the immediate Mujib family members, in 2015 Sajeeb was given lifelong protection by the government of Bangladesh through the Special Security Force.
+The government also announced free utility for life for him and his family.
+On 29 August 2024, the interim government decided to cancel this law.
+Then on 9 September 2024, an ordinance was issued repealing this law.
+On 13 January 2025 in a part of a his facebook post, he said he and Kristine "are no longer married", and they had "separated almost three years ago and are divorced."
+He became a United States citizen in May 2025.